USD ($)

 4. Ring Topology

 In a ring topology, each device is connected to exactly two other devices, forming a closed loop or ring.
-Data circulates around the ring in one direction.
+Data circulates the ring in one direction.
 When a device receives data, it processes it and passes it along to the next device until it reaches its destination.

 ring topology diagram